Characterization of alpha and beta interactions in liquid xenon: Response of liquid xenon to electrons and -particles

 The light and charge yields of $\upalpha$-particles from the $^{222}$Rn source are measured in a new run because Teflon attenuators need to be introduced to prevent signal saturation.
 For fields above 70\,V/cm, we fit the data with a sum of three individual 2D Gaussian functions (see figure\,\ref{fig:rn222_sel}) obtaining light and charge yields of $^{222}$Rn, $^{218}$Po, and $^{214}$Po separately.
 For lower fields the $\upalpha$-decays from $^{222}$Rn and $^{218}$Po become indistinguishable and therefore, only a combined fit is possible.
 The $^{222}$Rn light yield values are corrected taking into account the bias produced by the fitting of two lines together.
 Figure\,\ref{fig:rn_yields} shows the resulting light and charge yields as function of electric field for alpha particles.

 The uncertainty on the field strength (too small to be visible in the figure) is calculated from the electric field simulation as the width of the central 68th percentile of the electric field values throughout the fiducial volume.
 The vertical error bars include a statistical error from the number of events as well as a systematic error (gray).
 The latter is estimated by varying analysis parameters like selection cuts or the fiducial volume and it is combined with the uncertainty due to the normalization method described above.
-0.02cm
+The uncertainty of the charge yield is mostly due to the normalization $Q_0$, while the uncertainty of the light yield dominated by the variation of the analysis parameters.